 - Do not over cook your salmon.
 Rule of thumb is 10 minutes per inch.

 - Either grill as outlined below or roast in a 450 F oven.

 - Simple flavours are best.
 Don’t add strong flavours that will over power the taste of the salmon.

 - You do not need to wrap the salmon in pancetta – it makes no difference in the flavour.
 Simply lay it on top and any fat from the pancetta will drip down flavouring the fish.

 Love salmon as much as we do?!
 Check out some of our other salmon recipes:

 Let us know what you think of our Pancetta and Lemon Salmon in the comments section!

 - 2 lb salmon fillet bones removed

-- 4-6 slices of pancetta
+- 4-6 slices pancetta sliced thin

-- 1 lemon
+- 1 whole lemon

 - salt & pepper

-- olive oil
+- extra virgin olive oil

 - Prepare a piece of aluminum foil just slightly larger than the piece of salmon you will be grilling.
 Spray foil with cooking spray.

 - Place salmon skin side down on the aluminum foil on a preheated grill.
 Drizzle olive oil on the salmon and sprinkle with salt and pepper.

 - With lid down cook salmon over medium heat for 10 minutes per inch of thickness or until fish flakes easily with a fork (I go by feel but do not overcook).